How do B2B companies leverage content personalization to increase engagement and drive action?

 There, the visitor can download an item of value.
 It may be a white paper, an infographic, or survey results.
 Or they can receive a product brochure or request a no-cost consultation.
 It depends on what you want the person to do.

 In exchange for this information, the visitor must fill out a form.
-You can ask them to provide their name and possibly other facts, such as the name and size of their company and their job title.
+You can ask them to provide their name and possibly other facts, such as their company's name and size and job title.
 Your form may also inquire if they have the power to decide whether the organization can and will buy your product or service.

 Personalizing a discount offer makes the recipient feel like you know them and want to give them something unique and special.